E-MTB Buying Guide

 We deliver all our e-bikes with world-class shipping services like DHL and UPS.
 They ensure your bike is delivered safely and quickly.
 When you take it out of the box, it will be 90% assembled.
 Download the Canyon App to watch the relevant unboxing video and you’ll be rolling in no time.

 We also supply the tools needed to do build your bike.
 The e-bike battery will be charged to 30% therefore you’ll need to charge it up fully before you leave the house.

 Can I transport my E-MTB using a bike rack?

 If you’re going on holiday somewhere or want to try out your local trail centre, it’s easy to take your electric mountain bike with you wherever you go.
 Before you leave, take the battery out of the frame and store it inside your vehicle for the duration of the journey.
 E-bike batteries are best stored at room temperature, so it’s safer this way especially on longer journeys.

-We recommend using a tow ball mounted bike rack but make sure you double-check with your vehicle manufacturer regarding the maximum tow load.
+We recommend using a hitch-mount bike rack, thanks to their ability to support heavier bikes.
+Always make sure you double-check with your vehicle manufacturer regarding the maximum tow load.
 Ensure your vehicle’s number plate is clearly visible along with functioning indicators and brake lights.
 Double check the bike is secure before you set off and enjoy the ride!

 Here to help

 The best E-MTB is one that makes you happy and we’re confident you’ll find the perfect Canyon E-MTB right here.
 Our friendly customer service team is happy to help with any further questions you may have or you can check out our E-Bike Finder.